CarnaViire/blogpost-7.0/blogpost.md

     ListenEndPoint = new IPEndPoint(IPAddress.Loopback, 0),
     // List of all supported application protocols by this listener.
     ApplicationProtocols = new List<SslApplicationProtocol>() { "protocol-name" },
-    // Callback to provide options for the incoming connections, it gets once called per each of them.
+    // Callback to provide options for the incoming connections, it gets called once per each connection.
     ConnectionOptionsCallback = (_, _, _) => ValueTask.FromResult(serverConnectionOptions)
 });